X-ray (Walk-in Service)

-- Fractures and Infections – In most cases, fractures and infections in bones and teeth show up clearly on X-rays.
+- Fractures and Infections – In most cases, fractures and infections in bones show up clearly on X-rays.

 - Arthritis – X-rays of your joints can reveal signs of arthritis.
 X-rays taken over the years can help your doctor determine if your arthritis is worsening.

-- Osteoporosis – Special types of X-ray tests can measure bone density.
+- Osteoporosis – Special types of X-ray tests can measure bone mineral density.

 - Bone cancer – X-rays can reveal bone tumors.

 - Lung Infections or Conditions – Evidence of pneumonia, tuberculosis or lung cancer can show up on chest X-rays.

 - Breast Cancer – Mammography is a special type of X-ray test used to examine breast tissue.

 - Enlarged Heart – This sign of heart failure shows up clearly on X-rays.

 - Blocked Blood Vessels – Changes in blood flow to the lungs and heart can be seen on chest X-rays.